Shad02w/Youtube-Chat-in-Fullscreen/README.md

  *If you have and issues and suggestions please feel free to create a issue.*

+## Update

+v1.0.0.2

+- Able stop auto scroll down by scroll up
+- Much clear instructions on settings panel
+- Settings of overlay do not sync between device any more (prevent settings conflict)

 ## Screenshot

 ![Chat overlay screenshot](./sample/sample.png )